 Families – Who let the dads out

-Many people in our community experience high levels of personal debt or financial problems due to low income or other personal circumstances which are not necessarily due to poor budgeting or money management.
-Through our work with the Foodbank we were aware of a real shortage of local and accessible debt advice services in our area.
+Many people in our community experience high levels of personal debt, or financial problems due to low income, or other personal circumstances which are not necessarily due to poor budgeting or money management.
+Through our work with the Foodbank and Pantry we were aware of a real shortage of local, and accessible, debt advice services in our area.

-In response we set up a new free-to-use debt advice service called Lighthouse Money Advice which is part of the national ‘Community Money Advice’ network.
+Our response was to set up a ‘free-to-use’ debt advice service called Lighthouse Money Advice which is part of the national ‘Community Money Advice’ network.
 The project started in October 2018.

-Each person, or family, helped feels so much relief when they get support and start making progress, and they find greater peace and freedom because of the support they receive.
+Each person, or family, that we help feels so much relief once they get support and start making progress with their debts, and they find greater peace and freedom because of the support they receive.

-We continued to support and work with a bank of 60+ regular volunteers who help us to run the Lighthouse Project activities on a daily basis, and the foodbank.
+We continued to support and work with a bank of 60+ regular volunteers who help us to run all of our activities and projects on a daily basis.
 We have a wide mix of volunteers, of different ages, backgrounds, and experience.
 Some come for short periods of time to gain experience, or because their circumstances allow, whilst others have more time to give and they have been with us for longer periods as they believe in, and support, our cause.